ssh-mitm/ssh-mitm/doc/user_guide/publickey-hostbound.rst

 server.
 SSH-MITM supports this method on the server side so that modern OpenSSH clients can authenticate transparently through an interception proxy.

-This page starts with the concept, builds up to the protocol details, and finishes with the MITM implications.
+This page is a technical companion to :doc:`sshagent`.
+It starts with the concept, builds up to the protocol details, and finishes with the MITM implications in the context of the tutorial scenario (Alice connecting to the dev server with ``ssh -A``, Chapter 2).

 The problem with standard public-key authentication